Birdathon

 iOS Universel / Education

 Birdathon is an observation-centric tool for creating birding checklists.
 It helps you organize your checklists and share them with others.
-Use Birdathon in the field to quickly record whether a bird is seen or heard and the number observed.
+Use Birdathon in the field to quickly record whether and where a bird is seen or heard and the number observed.
 The time and location of each observation is automatically recorded.
 You can adjust the location, time entries and the count of birds observed at any time to ensure your records are accurate.
+You can add breeding codes to your observations.

 Checklist maps display the locations of your observations.
 You can overlay county boundaries for every US state.
 You can add a range circle such as a 5MR (5-mile Radius) to your maps.
 You can import and overlay custom kml/kmz files onto your maps.